goat-community/goat-docs/docs/routing/walking.md

 ## 1. Objectives

-Walk routing is used for many indicators in GOAT, such as [Catchment Areas](../toolbox/accessibility_indicators/catchments "Visit Docs on Catchment Areas"), [Heatmaps](../toolbox/accessibility_indicators/heatmaps "Visit Docs on Heatmaps") and [PT Nearby Stations](../toolbox/accessibility_indicators/nearby_stations "Visit Docs on PT Nearby Stations").
-As GOAT also allows to create [Scenarios on the Paths Network](../scenarios/ways), a **custom routing algorithm** is needed that also reflects the changes of the scenario in the accessibility analyses.
+Walk routing is used for many indicators in GOAT, such as [Catchment Areas](../toolbox/accessibility_indicators/catchments "Visit Docs on Catchment Areas"), [Heatmaps](../toolbox/accessibility_indicators/heatmaps "Visit Docs on Heatmaps"), and [PT Nearby Stations](../toolbox/accessibility_indicators/nearby_stations "Visit Docs on PT Nearby Stations").
+As GOAT also allows to creation of [Scenarios on the Paths Network](../scenarios/ways), a **custom routing algorithm** is needed that also reflects the changes of the scenario in the accessibility analyses.
 For the mode of walking, we thereby **only consider paths that are suitable for pedestrians**.
 The walking `speed` can be adjusted by the user whenever an accessibility analysis is performed.

 ## 2. Data

 ### Routing Network

-Data from the **[Overture Maps Foundation](https://overturemaps.org/)** is used as routing network in GOAT.
+Data from the **[Overture Maps Foundation](https://overturemaps.org/)** is used as a routing network in GOAT.
 It includes the transportation infrastructure with **edges** (for any continuous path not bisected by another) and **nodes** (for any point where two distinct paths intersect), representing real-world networks.

 ## 3. Technical Details